 3. Amazing culture

 Denmark and the other Scandinavian countries have a really high quality of life.
-Even though Denmark only gets 4 hours of sun per year, Danes rank among the happiest people in the world.
+Even though Denmark only gets 4 hours of sun per day in average, Danes rank among the happiest people in the world.
 No wonder: They benefit from an outstanding health and education system.

 Did you know that you can rent space in Danish libraries for free?
 The concept of open library convinces not only the Danes but many international visitors such as Au Pairs.

 Come to Copenhagen and enjoy this beautiful city!
 If you can speak a bit of Danish you will feel less isolated and find new friends soon.
 So you can attend more social events and truly participate in the Danish culture.

 4. Meet the famous figures of Danish history and literature

 No matter where you are coming from, you certainly know the fairy tales and stories of Hans Christian Andersen.
 He wrote hundreds of stories from “The little mermaid” to “The ugly duckling”.
 Learn Danish and read the stories in the original version!
 You might notice the Danish spirit which may be vanished in the translations.

 Furthermore you are able to delve into the world of Karen Blixen’s novels.
 Or you can read philosophers like Søren Kierkegaard and experience a new intellectual stimulation.
 Depending on the age of your Host Children reading one of Hans Christian Andersen’s fairy tales might be the better choice though.